Tony363/SuperClaude_Framework/Docs/superclaude-user-guide.md

 ### MCP Server Strategy 🔧

 #### Understand When Each Server Helps
-- **Context7**: When working with frameworks, libraries, or need official documentation
+- **Deepwiki**: When working with frameworks, libraries, or need official documentation
 - **Sequential**: For complex debugging, systematic analysis, or architectural decisions
 - **Magic**: For UI component generation, design systems, or frontend development
-- **Playwright**: For testing, performance measurement, or browser automation
+- **Browserbase**: For testing, performance measurement, or browser automation

 #### Optimize for Performance vs. Capabilities
 ```bash